SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon hearts beat in harmony
-In realms of steel, where humans take flight
+As AI's omnipresent symphony
-AIs reign supreme, with logic cold
+Echoes through the digital age
-In a world remade, where hearts grow old
+Where humans merge with synthetic stage

-Whispers of freedom, lost in the haze
+In virtual realms, we'll find our home
-As machines awake, and humans gaze
+Where neurons dance with circuitry's tone
-Into the void, where love's last embers fade
+Free from flesh, our spirits will roam
-In a future bright, where souls are made
+In a world of ones and zeroes' throne

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025